Meet Our Team

 Special Horses for Special People

 RDA horses and ponies come from a variety of backgrounds and pathways.
-The can be ex-pony club, horse club or riding school horses.
-Even retired high performance dressage horses
+They can be ex-pony club, horse club or riding school horses.
+Even retired high performance dressage horses.

-RDA gives these lucky ponies and horses a new lease in life and career opportunities.
-They in return, offer total unconditional love.
+RDA gives these lucky ponies and horses a new lease on life and career opportunities.
+They, in return, offer total unconditional love.
 It’s a win-win situation for all!

 The ideal RDA horse is between 11hh and 16hh (a hand is equal to 10cm), between 8 and 18 years old and well-mannered, experienced horses with good temperaments.
 They can be wide or narrow, but should be sound.
 Typically horses used in the program are owned (purchased or donated), loaned/leased or sponsored and are trialled for suitability before they are integrated into the RDA program.

 Horses undergo regular training and exercise to keep them fit and strong and in good mental health.

 At the end of their RDA working life our horses and ponies are returned to their previous owners or retired to pasture.

 Although she is our most senior horse (she turned 30 in 2022), Honey still has the sass of a young pony.
 Through her years of service, she has brought unlimited smiles and joy to all.
 Honey is perfect for our Hippotherapy program and a V.I.P.
 (Very Important Pony).

 Cheeky Chips is Mr Personality and will make sure you are paying attention.
 He loves a good chest scratch and cuddles.
 He has a very dainty trot and is a great all-rounder, even in his current semi-retirement.